-(Matthew 28:5) But the angel said to the women, "Do not be afraid, for I know that you seek Jesus who was crucified.
+(Matthew 28:5) And the angel answered and said unto the women, Fear not ye: for I know that ye seek Jesus, which was crucified.

 The angel disregarded the unconscious guards and sought to comfort the women who had come to honor Jesus by caring for His dead body (as they supposed) according to their burial practices.
 The angel reinforced the fact that Jesus had indeed been crucified; that in fact He had died, and He had been buried at that exact location where the angel appeared.
 The women were right to come there looking for Jesus, but they were not accurate in their thinking, because they expected to find Jesus still dead.
 They had not understood what Jesus had taught about His death and His resurrection from the dead.